 Riders must ride entirely alone and unassisted; they must not ride in company with nor take shelter from any other rider or vehicle on the road.
 The exception to this rule is that of team events or 2-UPs (pairs of riders racing as a team) where the generality of the rule applies to each team as an individual unit.

-A rider is considered to have been overtaken once the leading edge of the front wheel of the overtaking bicycle has moved in front of the leading edge of the front wheel of the bicycle being overtaken.
+A rider is considered to have been overtaken once there is clear space of one bike length between the overtaking bicycle and the leading edge of the front wheel of the bicycle being overtaken.

 A draft zone is considered